TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 22/Ezekiel 22.10.md

 ---

-In thee have they uncovered their fathers' nakedness; in thee have they humbled her that was unclean in her impurity.
+In you have they uncovered their fathers' nakedness; in you have they humbled her who was unclean in her impurity.